tslamic/tslamic.github.io/_posts/2013-07-21-twos-complement-and-absolute-values.md

 ### Enter Two's Complement

-Through time, people had come up with a clever way of storing integers, so that common math problems are simple to implement and there are no multiple zero representations.
+Through time, people had come up with clever ways of storing integers, so that common math problems are simple to implement, efficient, and have no duplicate values.

 <blockquote>
 For an arbitrary n-bit binary number, to get its opposite representation, first invert the number, then add 1.